defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 would be able to link transactions to wallet-specific tags within epochs.
 This is a *weakening* of Zcash's post-quantum privacy properties.

+### Weakness: Attackers can find out which server an address uses

+In this design, it is possible for an attacker to determine which detection server an address uses.
+The attacker can do this by guessing which detection server the address used, and then constructing an address for themselves using the process described above, except using the \\(S_r\\) from the victim's address.
+If the attacker's guess is correct, they will be able to receive a transaction sent to the constructed address at the hypothesized server.

+Another way to carry out this attack is to fetch a new \\(S_r\\) from the guessed server and send a transaction to the victim's address, except using the
+\\(S_r\\) that the attacker obtained.
+If the victim indicates the transaction was received (e.g. by shipping a product or delivering a service), the attacker learns that their guess was correct.

+This latter kind of attack is possible in general for any protocol, by DDoSing the guessed server and observing if that prevents the victim from receiving their transaction.
+However, using a DDoS attack to carry out the attack would be much more obvious than exploiting the weaknesses in this protocol.

+TODO: fix the protocol so that this attack isn't possible

 ## Considerations

 ### Address Unlinkability Privacy